PhaethonPsychis/Fractional_City_A_Metaverse/README.md

 #### City 3.0 is network an autonomous cooperatives
 All types of Common resources, natural jabitats, public services, private, or nonprofit organizations are organized as crypto cooperatives on the "blockchains network" and are collectively governed by the community.
 The AC is a decentralized network of cooperatives that manage different commons.
 The AC is a public good that is jointly owned and managed by all the cooperatives.
 The urban commons are assets that benefit humanity [public goods] and generate revenue for the city which is distributed to the shareholders, "the citizens." <br>
-The urban commons 3.0 solves the problem of governing resources used by many individuals in common where collective action can either preserve the commons or deplete it.

 #### Urban Governance is dynamic and programmable.
 Cyber-to-urban interactions